After World Cup Win, Other U.S. Women's Sports Leagues Ask, 'What About Us?'

 Storm CEO Valavanis places some of the blame on mainstream sports media.

 "What if we started to play more highlights of the women?"
 Valavanis said.
-"Would we then have those individuals, watching and saying 'gosh I need to see the dunk.
+"Would we then have those individuals watching and saying, 'Gosh, I need to see the dunk.
 I'm only interested if they're as fast and strong as the men.'
 Or is that something we perpetuate because it's exactly what you're watching every day?"

 Certainly the choice isn't always to watch men.

-At a recent WNBA game in Washington, D.C., Washington Mystics fan Teresa Tidwell said she's had the choice of basketball games.
+At a recent WNBA game in Washington, Mystics fan Teresa Tidwell said she's had the choice of basketball games.
 And she prefers the women.

 "I think in women's basketball, particularly in women's professional basketball, the team play is better," Tidwell said.
 "In men's professional basketball it's a lot of run and gun.
 It's not really very entertaining from my point of view."

-The WNBA hasn't had enough Teresa Tidwell's.
+The WNBA hasn't had enough Teresa Tidwells.

 In each of its 23 seasons, the league reportedly has never made a profit.
 Building up attendance is an ongoing problem.
 Heading into the recent WNBA All-Star break, Seattle ranked fourth out of 12 teams in total attendance.
-Still the Storm does what it can to bring fans to games.
-Including a promotion offering free tickets...for donated blood.
+Still, the Storm does what it can to bring fans to games.
+Including a promotion offering free tickets — for donated blood.

-Twenty-nine-year-old Jordan Lake and two friends took advantage of the deal at a recent home game.
+Jordan Lake, 29, and two friends took advantage of the deal at a recent home game.
 Their first WNBA experience.

 "It's entertaining," Lake said, watching the Storm play the Las Vegas Aces.
 "I've grown up with sports.
 I love sports.
 You've got to find something else to watch in the off-season of football, I suppose."